agraef/pd-lua/tutorial/pd-lua-intro.md

 So in this section we are going to cover Pd-Lua's *live coding* features, which let you modify your sources and have Pd-Lua reload them on the fly, without ever exiting the Pd environment.
 This rapid incremental style of development is one of the hallmark features of dynamic interactive programming environments like Pd and Lua.
 Musicians also like to employ it to modify their programs live on stage, which is where the term "live coding" comes from.

-First, we need to describe the predefined Pd-Lua object classes `pdlua` and `pdluax`, so that you know the "traditional" live-coding solutions that Pd-Lua had on offer for a long time.
+First, we need to describe the predefined Pd-Lua object classes `pdlua` and `pdluax`, so that you know the "traditional" live-coding instruments that Pd-Lua had on offer for a long time.
 We also discuss how to add a `reload` message to your existing object definitions.
 This is quite easy to do by directly employing Pd-Lua's `dofile` method, which is also what both `pdlua` and `pdluax` use internally.
 These methods all work with pretty much any Pd-Lua version out there, but may require some fiddling which can be both time-consuming and error-prone.

-That's why Pd-Lua nowadays includes an extension module called *pdx.lua* which also employs the `dofile` approach, but automatizes the entire process, and is therefore much easier to use.
+That's why Pd-Lua nowadays includes an extension module called *pdx.lua* which works in a similar fashion, but automatizes the entire process, and is therefore much easier to use.
 This is also the method we recommend for all modern Pd-Lua versions.
 We describe it last so that you can also gather a good understanding of Pd-Lua's traditional live coding methods, which are still included in Pd-Lua for backward compatibility, and are still being used in some scripts.
 But if you want something that just works with minimal effort in modern Pd-Lua then feel free to skip ahead to the [pdx.lua](#pdx.lua) section now.

 ### pdlua